2020 Campaign Information and Rules

 The Dalhousie Student Union (DSU) Elections Committee is committed to fair and accessible elections.
-Candidates requiring accommodations with regards to accessibility needs should make requests in writing to the CRO as soon as possible, but not any later than March 2, 2018.
+Candidates requiring accommodations with regards to accessibility needs should make requests in writing to the CRO as soon as possible, but not any later than TBD.
 As per DSU Policy, the Elections Committee will make all reasonable attempts to accommodate accessibility requests, but cannot guarantee accommodations.

 Elections Committee Office Hours